-For purposes of the Thomson Agreement, the term "cause" means Mr. Thomson's: (i) conviction of, or plea of guilty or nolo contendere to, a felony or crime involving moral turpitude; (ii) engaging in willful neglect or willful misconduct in carrying out his duties under the agreement, which breach, if curable, remains uncured 15 days after written notice specifying such breach; (iii) breach of any material representation, warranty, covenant or term of the agreement, including, among other things, a breach of written Company policy, which breach, if curable, remains uncured 21 days after written notice specifying such breach; (iv) act of fraud or dishonesty in the performance of his job duties; (v) intentionally engaging in conduct which impacts negatively and materially on the reputation or image of the Company, its affiliates or any of their respective products; and/or (vi) use of or addiction to illegal drugs.
+For purposes of the Thomson Agreement, the term "cause" means Mr. Thomson's: (i) conviction of, or plea of guilty or nolo contendere to, a felony or crime involving moral turpitude; (ii) engaging in willful neglect or willful misconduct in carrying out his duties under the Thomson Agreement, which breach, if curable, remains uncured 15 days after written notice specifying such breach; (iii) breach of any material representation, warranty, covenant or term of the Thomson Agreement, including, among other things, a breach of written Company policy, which breach, if curable, remains uncured 21 days after written notice specifying such breach; (iv) act of fraud or dishonesty in the performance of his job duties; (v) intentionally engaging in conduct which impacts negatively and materially on the reputation or image of the Company, its affiliates or any of their respective products; and/or (vi) use of or addiction to illegal drugs.

-If Mr. Thomson's employment is terminated by the Company other than for cause, death or disability or by Mr. Thomson for good reason, Mr. Thomson will be entitled to receive, subject to his execution of a general release and waiver, which may require compliance with certain restrictive covenants, the greater of (A) the compensation and other payments and benefits in the same matter as though Mr. Thomson continued to be employed through June 2019 and (B):
+If Mr. Thomson's employment is terminated by the Company other than for cause, death or disability, or by Mr. Thomson for good reason, Mr. Thomson will be entitled to receive, subject to his execution of a general release and waiver, which may require compliance with certain restrictive covenants:

-- his base salary and annual bonus for two years after the date of termination, with the annual bonus determined in accordance with his agreement; - any annual bonus payable but not yet paid with respect to any fiscal year ended prior to the date of termination; and - continued vesting of equity awards granted prior to the date of termination in the same manner as though he continued to be employed for the remaining term of his employment.
+- the greater of (A) the compensation and other payments and benefits in the same manner as though Mr. Thomson continued to be employed through June 2019 and (B) his base salary and annual bonus for two years after the date of termination, with the annual bonus based on the preceding annual bonus paid to Mr. Thomson; - any annual bonus payable but not yet paid with respect to any fiscal year ended prior to the date of termination; and - continued vesting of equity awards granted prior to the date of termination in the same manner as though he continued to be employed through June 2019.

-For purposes of the Thomson Agreement, the term "good reason" means, provided the following instances satisfy the requirements of Section 409A of the Code, (i) a material breach of the agreement by the Company, which breach, if curable, is not cured within 30 days after written notice specifying such breach, (ii) if Mr. Thomson is required to be based and essentially render services in other than the New York City metropolitan area at the Company's principal offices in such area or (iii) a material diminution in Mr. Thomson's job description, title, authority, duties or responsibility.
+For purposes of the Thomson Agreement, the term "good reason" within the meaning of Section 409A of the Code means (i) a material breach of the Thomson Agreement by the Company, which breach, if curable, is not cured within 30 days after written notice specifying such breach, (ii) if Mr. Thomson is required to be based and essentially render services in other than the New York City metropolitan area at the Company's principal offices in such area or (iii) a material diminution in Mr. Thomson's job description, title, authority, duties or responsibility.